RST M-29 (29er) suspension fork review

 RST M-29 in use

 With the bike together the ‘bounce up and down’ test revealed the lockout wasn’t much of a lockout but I gave it the benefit of the doubt until it had a few miles under it.
 The built-in cable adjuster allowed for easy adjustment of the lock-out position.
-After a few rain soak miles things changed though.
+After a few rain soaked miles things changed though.
 The lockout worked as I thought it should and the forks had two very different characters depending on how the lever was set.

 I think one of the greatest compliments I can give the forks is that I soon forgot about them and just let them work.
 Doing one of our favourite rooty downhills had me catching the bikes in front with minimum effort and a greatly improved level of comfort.
 It had nothing whatsoever to do with new, not bedded in brake pads at all, honest!